Jarvis21stCentury/pomodorodeployment/README.md

 You have been given a list of planets that have finally been deemed worthy.
 This is your first mission.
 Good luck.

 <h3>Pomodoro:</h3>
-What is Pomodoro?<br>
 The pomodoro technique is a popular time management method that enhances productivity and prevents burnout by separating work into timed intervals with short breaks in between.
 It was invented in the late 1980s by a procrastination-prone Italian university student named Francesco Cirillo.
 Fun fact: The technique's name can be attributed to Cirillo's tomato-shaped kitchen timer, with Pomodoro being the Italian word for tomato.

-<br>How can I use the Pomodoro technique?<br>
-The structure of the Pomodoro technique is as follows:
+<br>The structure of the Pomodoro technique is as follows:
 1. Choose a simple task or part of a larger one to focus on.
 2. Study Session (25 minutes)
 3. Short Break (5 minutes)